SVCE-ACM/A-December-of-Algorithms-2020/README.md

 - Second line of each test case will contain an integer K representing the maximum allowed landings.

 #### Output Format
-- If it is possible to complete the mission with <= K landings, print the minimum number of landings required to completely cover the Helipad Tree and the phrase “Mission Successful” , otherwise print the minimum number of landings required to completely cover the Helipad Tree and the phrase “Mission Unsuccessful”.
+- Print the minimum number of landings, and if the mission was Successful/Unsuccesful

 #### Sample Input/Output
 ```